prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

     interface CreateInstanceResponse {
       // Merchant instance of the response that was created
+      // FIXME: I do not understand this value, isn't it implied?
       instance: string;

       //unique key for each merchant
+      // FIXME: I do not understand this value.
       merchant_id: string;
     }